duraldo/FileScannerChaippy/README.md

   one key or dot notation.

 This code is in it's infancy!
 So it probably will have lots of bugs at the moment.
 No chat/ai capability yet.

+Adding another line at the end (for test/example purposes.)